• Skip to primary navigation

 • 3 large garlic cloves minced

-• 2 green onions or scallions thinly sliced
+• 2 green onions (scallions) thinly sliced

 • 1 cup homemade bread crumbs or panko style

-• 1 tablespoon dried cherries
+• 1 tablespoon dried cherries cranberries or raisins

 • 1 tablespoon pepitas